The three snow make-up days will be May 29 and June 1-2.

 Parents are attracted to Concord's high graduation rate (nearly 88%), strong academic and athletic programs, quality facilities and safe learning environment.
 The community benefits significantly from the institution that serves not only as a quality educational resource but also as the core municipality of the region.

-You can help Concord Students meet $250,000 fundraising Goal for Riley Children's Hospital!
+You helped Concord Students meet $250,000 fundraising Goal for Riley Children's Hospital!

 Dunlap, Ind.
 Mercedez Manges sat hunched over a spinning mass of moist clay.
 The Concord High School senior was making pottery.
 She was also making a difference.